codemeasandwich/redux-auto/README.md

 redux-auto has a build it mechanism for to flag what stage an action is in.

-if the state that you returned from your reduce function is an object or array. redux-auto will transparency attach an async property representing all async actions.
+if the state that you returned from your reduce function is an object or array. redux-auto will transparency attach a "loading" property representing all async actions.

-a async flag can have 1 of 4 values
+The "loading" flag can have 1 of 4 values

 1) `undefined` : the async action have not been fired yet
 2) `true` : the action have is in progress
 3) `false` : the action have completed successfully
 4) `error` : an error object + a "clear" function to reset the async to `undefined`

+* Note: The async action will also have the clear function if at any time you want to reset the "loading" property.

+     `actions.user.save()` is the async function and

+     `actions.user.save.clear()` will clear the "loading" property.

 example: